RobertoRoos/sawIntuitiveResearchKitWiki/Home.md

 ## Core Software

-The software applications use some or all of the following SAW components (and Qt widgets):
+The software applications use some or all of the following [cisst](https://github.com/jhu-cisst/cisst/wiki)/SAW components (and Qt widgets):
 * [mtsRobotIO1394](https://github.com/jhu-saw/sawRobotIO1394) - interface to IEEE-1394 (FireWire) controller boards
 * [mtsPID](https://github.com/jhu-saw/sawControllers) - PID controller used for MTM and PSM robots
 * [mtsTeleoperation](https://github.com/jhu-saw/sawIntuitiveResearchKit) - Teleoperation components